guoyingshou/religion-19c-dh/schedule.md

 Week 8, class 15

+:   Slave religion

+:   Jarena Lee, *The Life and Religious Experience of Jarena Lee*;
+    Frederick Douglass, *Narrative of the Life of an American Slave*; collected spirituals

+Week 8, class 16

 :   Abolitionism and anti-abolitionism

 :   Angelina Grimké, *An Appeal to the Christian Women of the South*;
     Robert L. Dabney, *A Defense of Virginia*

-Week 8, class 16
+Week 9, class 17

 :   The Civil War

 :   {TODO}; Abraham Lincoln, "Second Inaugural Address"

-Week 9, class 17
+Week 9, class 18

+:   American religion seen from Europe

+:   Philip Schaff, *America: A Sketch of the Political, Social, and
+    Religious Character of the United States of North America*

+Week 10, class 19 *

 :   Mormonism

 :   Excerpts from *Book of Mormon*; *People v.
 Reynolds*

-Week 9, class 18
+Week 10, class 20 *
 :   Immigrant religion

-:   {TODO}
+:   {TODO} catholic and protestant

-Week 10, class 19 *

-:   Slave religion

-:   Jarena Lee, *The Life and Religious Experience of Jarena Lee*;
-    Frederick Douglass, *Narrative of the Life of an American Slave*; collected spirituals

-Week 10, class 20 *
+Week 11, class 21 *
 :   Metaphysical religion

 :   Mary Baker Eddy, *Science and Health, with Key to the Scriptures*;
     Thomas Wentworth Higginson, "The Sympathy of Religions"

-Week 11, class 21 *

-:   American religion seen from Europe

-:   Philip Schaff, *America: A Sketch of the Political, Social, and
-    Religious Character of the United States of North America*

 Week 11, class 22 *